ozrn/js-speech-recognition/README.md

 # JS30 #20: js-speech-recognition
-This project is yet another project of JS30 practices by Wes Bos and it shows how to convert voice to text using Web speech API.
+This is yet another project of JS30 practices by Wes Bos and it shows how to convert voice to text using Web speech API.
 ## Installation
 Clone this repository with the command below
 ```